xingshijie/ShallowSea/README.md

 # ShallowSea
-The new All-in-One CFW package for the Nintendo Switch with atmosphere and sxos.
+The new All-in-One CFW package for the Nintendo Switch with atmosphere(fusee primary or hekate) and sxos.

-Poor English version readme below warning!!!:
+Poor English version readme below warning!!! :
 * If you are first time to hack switch, strongly recommend you make emuMMC first and incognito emuMMC using incognito rcm to avoid Nintendo ban.

 Update aio-package guide(for beginners):
 * If you are Atmosphere user: Delete all the folders but not (Nintendo,emuMMC,JKSV) folders.
-Then unzip my aio package into your sd card.
+Then unzip shallowsea/full(or mi/atmosphere X.XX.X/ into your sd card.
 * If you are sxos user: Delete all the folders but not (Nintendo,sxos,Emutendo,JKSV) folders.
-Then unzip my aio package into your sd card.
+Then unzip shallowsea/full/sxos X.X.X/ into your sd card.

-atmosphere aio package includes(with sigpatch):
+atmosphere full version includes(with sigpatch):
-* Tinfoil(with jits.cc)(language has changed to chinese)
+* hbg shop((with jits.cc)(language has changed to chinese)
 * awoo installer(multi games format installer)
 * ftpd(required filezilla)
 * idn_mitm(lan play)